squigglykip/skill-similarity-engine/README.md

 This document outlines the development plan for the NAB Skill Similarity Engine, a system designed to analyse skill similarities between jobs and employees to identify reskilling opportunities.
 The project will be implemented in phases, with each phase corresponding to a specific git branch.

+> **IMPLEMENTATION FOCUS**: The current implementation focuses primarily on **Job-to-Job Similarity Analysis**.
+This approach aligns with our available data and integration with Power BI for visualisation and reporting.
+The system generates standardised outputs that feed into relationship models in Power BI, enabling job similarity analysis, career pathway identification, and skill gap analysis between roles.

+> **Power BI Integration**: Rather than developing extensive built-in reporting and visualisation capabilities, we've designed the system to output optimised data formats that integrate seamlessly with Power BI's relationship models.
+This gives analysts maximum flexibility while maintaining a focused codebase.

 ## Development Branches

 We will use the following branch structure: